-Calcium levels in the blood signal the parathyroid glands to release PTH.
-When calcium levels are low, the parathyroid glands increase PTH production.
-When the calcium levels are high, the glands slow secretion of PTH.
-Sometimes doctors need to measure how much PTH is in your blood.
-Because of the relationship between calcium and PTH in the blood, often both are tested at the same time.
+Some symptoms and medical conditions may cause your doctor to measure how much PTH is in your blood.
+Because of the relationship between calcium and PTH in the blood, both are often tested at the same time.

-Doctors may also order this test to:
+Your doctor may also order this test to:

-- check parathyroid functioning
+- check parathyroid function

 - distinguish between parathyroid-related and nonparathyroid-related disorders

 - monitor the effectiveness of treatment in parathyroid-related issues

 - determine the cause of low phosphorus levels in your blood

 - determine why severe osteoporosis isn’t responding to treatment